wg-controller/wg-controller/README.md

 ## Security

+> [!WARNING]
+> Do not host this on the internet without an appropriate SSL reverse proxy (see [NGINX](https://hub.docker.com/_/nginx), [Caddy](https://caddyserver.com))

 - WireGuard keys encrypted at rest with AES256
-- User passwords and API keys salted and hashed before storage
+- Passwords and API keys salted and hashed before storage

+## Project Status

+This project is in its early development phase.

 ## Development